-The Gigabyte M32U has excellent gray uniformity.
-There's very little dirty screen effect near the center, which can be distracting when browsing the web or playing games with large areas of similar color.
-Near-black uniformity is much better, so dark scenes look great, with no noticeable uniformity issues.
-This can vary between individual units, but gray uniformity is rarely an issue with modern monitors.
+The Gigabyte M32U has great gray uniformity.
+There's a bit of dirty screen effect near the center, which is distracting when browsing the web or playing games with large areas of similar color.

-The Gigabyte M32U we tested has great accuracy out of the box.
+The Gigabyte M32U has excellent accuracy out of the box.
 Gamma follows the sRGB curve but levels out close to 2.1 above a 20% stimulus, so most scenes are a bit too bright.
-The white balance is great, and the color temperature is very close to our target temperature.
+The white balance is great, and the color temperature is very close to the calibration target.
 There are no significant issues with any color, but reds are oversaturated a bit.

 After calibration, the Gigabyte M32U has outstanding accuracy, with no noticeable issues at all.
 White balance and colors are nearly perfect, and any remaining inaccuracies aren't noticeable without a colorimeter.
 Gamma is much closer to the sRGB target curve, except for a slight dip in really bright scenes.
 Despite how accurate it is out of the box, the M32U might be worth calibrating for some people, as it allows you to achieve fantastic accuracy without the limitations of the sRGB mode.

-The Gigabyte M32U has an outstanding SDR color gamut.
+The Gigabyte M32U has an outstanding SDR color gamut, but it's not as good as the Corsair XENEON 32QHD165.
 It can display the entire sRGB color space used by most current desktop and web content, so you shouldn't notice any issues there.
 For professional content creators, it has great coverage of the Adobe RGB color space.
 It has limited coverage of greens in that color space, which might disappoint some users.